bjohannsson/SHW/README.md

 ![alt text](images/tx/ham_cnt_in.PNG?raw=true "Counting payload bits to Hamming")

-After every 4 shifts, an SR-flipflop is set, indicating a ready Hamming word.
+After every 4 shifts, an [SR flip-flop](http://www.learnabout-electronics.org/Digital/dig52.php) is set, indicating a ready Hamming word.
 The SR-flipflop is reset when the codeword is transferred via a DMA channel, discussed later on.

 The control logic for this part is shown in the following schematics.